Ancient Silk Road Routes

+China has a long history with splendid culture with abundant resources, the "Silk Road" is definitely a world-famous route for international economic trades, connecting Asia, Africa, and Europe.
+It is the earliest commercial trade route in ancient times.
 The Silk Road extended more than 7,000 kilometers.
 While more than half of the whole length was located in China.
-China Silk Road routes consisted of two sections: eastern Silk Road and western Silk Road.
+In China, the Silk Road routes consisted of two sections: Eastern Silk Road and Western Silk Road.

+Silk Road started from two capital cities of the Han Dynasty – Chang’an and Luoyang, moved westwards and split into northern, middle, and southern routes.
 The northern route started from Chang’an (from Luoyang in later Han), moved along the Wei River, reached Baoji and Longxian, climbed over Liupanshan Mountains, crossed Yellow River at Jingyuan, last got to Wuwei.
 This route was the earliest road which was short and lack of supply.

-The middle route went from Chang’an(from Luoyang in later Han), separated from the northern route in Shanggui (today in Tianshui), passed by Liupanshan Mountains, arrived at Lanzhou, across the Yellow river, moved northwards to Wuwei.
-This route later became the major trade route because of short length and better supply.
+The middle route went from Chang’an(from Luoyang in later Han), separated from the northern route in Shanggui (today in Tianshui), passed by Liupanshan Mountains, arrived at Lanzhou, across the Yellow River, moved northwards to Wuwei.
+This route later became the major trade route because of its short length and better supply.

 The northern and middle Silk Road route rejoined the southern route at Zhangye, moved westwards via Jiuquan and Guazhou to one of the most famous cities on the Silk Road – Dunhuang which was the end of the eastern Silk Road in China.